jmcalalang/Ansible_Meetups/README.md

 [user_repos.json](misc/user_repos.json)

 ### Ansible Vault
-This MVP code leverages the Ansible-Vault tool, and includes the encrypted password protected file [password.yml](password.yml).
-The Vault is used to contain the credentials of the BIG-IP(s) we'll be working with, in our demo environment the BIG-IP credentials are "admin" and "password", in your environment these will likely be different, change them as needed.
+This MVP code leverages the Ansible-Vault tool, the MVP includes an encrypted password protected file [password.yml](password.yml) for use with playbooks.
+The Ansible-Vault password.yml file contains the credentials of the BIG-IP we'll be working with, in our demo environment the BIG-IP credentials are "admin" and "password", in your environment these will likely be different, change them as needed.
-To edit the username and password run from the root of the Repository:
+To edit password.yml for different a username and password, run the following command from the repository directory in the Super NetOps Container.
 ```
 ansible-vault edit password.yml
 ```
 The Ansible-Vault password for the password.yml file is *password*

 ### hosts File
-The hosts file is used as a list of Ansible Endpoints, in our case this MVP is configured to execute on only a single specified host, changing this to your host(s) will allow you to run this demonstration against in your environment
+The hosts file is used as a list of Ansible endpoints, in our case the MVP is configured to execute on only a single specified host, changing this to your host(s) will allow you to run this demonstration against in your environment
 ```
 [BIG-IPA]
 10.1.1.6